LolHacksRule/SexyToolsArchive/README.md

 # SexyToolsArchive
-A few separate tools from PopCap's SexyAppFramework, not bundled with the framework or previously lost.
+A few separate tools, one with little source code from PopCap's SexyAppFramework, not bundled with the framework or previously lost.